lindeas/jilo-web/README.md

 ## database

 The database is an SQLite file.
-You also need the sqlite db from jilo (mysql/mariadb support is planned, but still unavailable).
+You also need the sqlite db from jilo (mysql/mariadb support is planned, but not yet available).